AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-composition-mov-1-intro.md

 This profile is used by the following APIs:
 * [insert API endpoint](StructureDefinition-TBD-1.html)

-#### Guidance
+#### Profile specific guidance
-A narrative only Medicare Overview (Level 2) is supplied by:
-* populating section.text for each section
-* not populating section.entry or section.emptyReason for each section
+* A narrative only Medicare Overview (Level 2) is supplied by populating section.text for each section but not populating any section.entry or section.emptyReason

-A structured Medicare Overview (Level 3A or 3B) is supplied by:
-* populating section.entry or section.emptyReason for each section
+* A structured Medicare Overview (Level 3A or 3B) is supplied by populating section.entry or section.emptyReason for each section

 #### Boundaries and relationships
 This profile is referenced by